lacroixDj/stuart-api/README.md

 We need proceed to configure our ENV variables in order to connect the app with our  MongoDB **STUART-API-DB**:

-- Use .env.example  template file as starting point, teh app works well with the defaults values provided, with some exceptions
+- Use .env.example  template file as starting point, the app works well with the defaults values provided, with some exceptions

 ```
 # cp .env.example .env